elipechlat/Ode-portfolio-Eliska-Pechlatova/README.md

 **Two-agent Claude-powered app for qualitative ESG analysis of microbusiness interviews**

-A dual-agent system built directly in Claude AI that automates the qualitative coding and analysis of ESG interview transcripts from microbusinesses — turning raw interview data into structured, analysable ESG reporting outputs.
+A dual-agent system built directly in Claude Code that automates the qualitative coding and analysis of ESG interview transcripts from microbusinesses — turning raw interview data into structured, analysable ESG reporting outputs.